lanl-ansi/ARmodelVariableOrder/README.md

 - **Learning and Sampling for D-Wave**: produces the results for the D-Wave dataset experiments.

 All other files contain auxiliary functions and utilities that are called by these main scripts.

+**License
+This code is provided under a BSD license as part of the Optimization, Inference and Learning for Advanced Networks project, C18014.